 What is Google Classroom?

 Google Classroom is a suite of online tools that allows teachers to set assignments, have work submitted by students, to mark, and to return graded papers.
-It, effectively, was created as a way to get rid of paper in classes and to make digital learning possible.
+It was created as a way to get eliminate paper in classes and to make digital learning possible.
 It was initially planned for use with laptops in schools, such as Chromebooks, in order to allow the teacher and students to more efficiently share information and assignments.

-As more schools have transitioned to online learning, Google Classroom has got far wider use as teachers quickly implement paperless instruction.
+As more schools have transitioned to online learning, Google Classroom has gotten far wider use as teachers quickly implement paperless instruction.
 Classrooms works with Google Docs, Sheets, Slides, Sites, Earth, Calendar, and Gmail, and can be supplemented by Google Hangouts or Meet for face-to-face live teaching or questions.